Morston (horse): Racing career

 Unraced at two, Morston made his debut in the Godstone Plate, at Lingfield in May 1973.
 He won comfortably, but showed his inexperience.
 According to Budgett, the horse was "all over the place".

 In the Derby Morston was made a 25-1 outsider.
 His jockey Edward Hide was instructed by Budgett not to be too hard on the colt, if he was not in a winning position.
 In the race he hit the front a furlong out and stayed on well to beat Cavo Doro by half a length.

 Morston was being trained for the Great Voltigeur Stakes when he suffered a tendon injury which ended his career.

 Assessment

 Morston has been regarded as one of the least distinguished Derby winners.
 Writing in the Racing Post, John Randall rated him the worst Derby winner since the Second World War.
 Budgett, however, regarded Morston as superior to his other Derby winner Blakeney, and the best horse he had ever trained.

 He was rated 125 by Timeform.

 Stud career

 Morston had modest success as a stallion.
 His best runners were probably Whitstead (Great Voltigeur Stakes), Morcon (Prince of Wales's Stakes) and More Light (Jockey Club Stakes).

 Pedigree

+Morston is inbred 5D x 4D to the stallion Nearco, meaning that he appears fifth generation (via Nasrullah) and fourth generation on the dam side of his pedigree.